0418-511 Algebraic Structures and Logic (3)

 Modern Operating systems design and construction techniques.
 Concurrent programming, operating system Kernels, correctness, transaction processing, synchronization problems, fault-tolerance, deadlocks, distributed system structures, distributed file systems and distributed coordination, protection and security, network operating systems, comparative structure of different kinds of operating systems, and other research topics.

 Local area and wide-area networks, Internet protocols, TCP/IP, advanced topics in computer networking cellular and wireless, mobile communication systems and mobility management, ad hoc networks, sensor networks satellite networks, mobile IP, Bluetooth, network security and reliability.

 This course discusses the topological properties of interconnection networks, comparing different interconnection networks topologies, broadcasting and routing on some well-known interconnection networks, fault-tolerant broadcasting and routing on some well-known interconnection networks, Hamiltonian cycles and Gray codes, and some problems in interconnection networks.

 0418-534 Parallel Computing (3)

 Sequential and Parallel programs.
 A descriptive view at sequential and concurrent program execution.
 Parallel processing models and terminology.
 Architecture classification.
 Communication topologies.
 Performance measures.
 Principles of organizing parallel algorithms and examples.
 Concurrent programming languages.

 0418-536 Advanced Computer Graphics (3)

 Modeling real world with computer graphics.
-Data structures and data bases for computer graphics.
-Difficulties and methods fro extracting spatial relation of objects.
+Data structures and databases for computer graphics.
+Difficulties and methods for extracting spatial relation of objects.
 Simulating dynamics of objects.
 Interacting objects.
 Particle systems.
 Constrains in computer graphics.
-Textures and its designing.
+Textures and its design.
 Architectures of advanced graphics workstations.
 Virtual reality systems.

 0418-541 Advanced Artificial Intelligence (3)